-A Nostalgic Journey from the white SHORES of the baltic sea to the dark forests of the great north
+A Nostalgic Journey from the baltic sea to the great north

 Kaliningrad – Sovetsk – Curonian Spit – Petrozavodsk – Kizhi Island

 This tour is offered once a month on a regular basis from May to October.
 Let us know your desired departure month by clicking on the ask-us button below and we will match your preferences with the relevant scheduled group departure.
 If you are unsure about the month you wish to travel in, then simply tell us a period or a season of the year and we will provide you a range of scheduled group departures: just pick up yours!

 Our scheduled group departures don't suit your plans?
 If you are travelling with friends and there are 5 or more of you, you can set your own dates and we will organise a tour just for you without charging any additional fee.
 If you are travelling solo or with less than 4 companions we will organise a slightly more expensive tailored tour according to your time schedule and specific geographical preferences.

 Our tour guide will meet you in the arrival hall of Kaliningrad International Airport (exact meeting time will be communicated well in advance per email in accordance to your flight schedule).